Motive unclear in deadly New Jersey kosher grocery rampage: officials

 The four-hour gun battle at the Jewish JC Kosher Supermarket erupted after the pair shot the police officer at a nearby cemetery and then fled in a white van.
 It ended after police crashed an armored vehicle through the wall of the market.

-“We are not in the position at this time to say definitively why the suspects stopped in front of the supermarket and began firing,” New Jersey Attorney General Gurbir Grewal told a news conference.
+“We are not in the position at this time to say definitively why the suspects stopped in front of the supermarket and began firing,” New Jersey Attorney General Gurbir Grewal told a news conference, flanked by state and federal colleagues.

-Jersey City Mayor Steven Fulop ordered police to be on high alert to protect Jewish neighborhoods following the attack.
+Jersey City Mayor Steven Fulop reiterated in a later news conference that he considered the shooting a hate crime.

+“My sentiment is that it should be viewed as a hate crime and called out aggressively and called out quickly,” Fulop said, without providing evidence.

 The federal law enforcement source said investigators believe mental illness and drug use may have been the primary factors in the attack.
 He said investigators now view an anti-Semitic message posted online by one of the shooters as a secondary factor.